-Lost Maples West Trail Loop is a 7.1 mile lightly trafficked loop trail located near Vanderpool, TX and is rated as moderate.
+Lost Maples West Trail Loop is a 7.1 mile lightly trafficked loop trail located near Vanderpool, Texas and is rated as moderate.
 The trail is primarily used for hiking and is accessible year-round.
 Dogs are also able to use this trail.

 Can Creek, dam & ponds, steep climb to caprock, rocky deep Dry Can Creek canyon The route begins by a walk back to picnic ground entrance, crossing Can Creek where it flows into the Sabinal River, then going up Can Creek to the dam and "The Pond", cross at another pond, continue to the sign at the optional loop.
 Take a side canyon and creek.
 Then a steep climb with one switch-back to the top of the caprock.
 A dogleg along a somewhat grassy but mostly treeless caprock leads to a more gradual but rock-strewn descent to mostly rock-bottomed Dry Can Creek.
 Cliffs, boulders, water-scoured holes.
 Finally a ledge trail above the steep, deep ravine that Dry Can becomes, descending back to Can Creek.
 Cross Can & backtrack to picnic area.
 This park is beloved for its red and yellow fall foliage, owed mainly to its "lost" biota of Uvalde bigtooth maples, & for its birding, featuring the black-capped vireo and golden-cheeked warbler, but it can be crowded in the fall and access may even become limited.
 Site of annual volksmarch and daily YRE walk.